dswann101164/azure-noob-blog/posts/2025-11-18-the-ai-admin.md

 **Month 3:**
 - Train a colleague on your AI operations workflow
 - Measure team productivity impact
-- Update résumé with specific metrics
+- Update rÃ©sumÃ© with specific metrics

 **Month 6:**
 - Launch consulting offering OR apply for AI Operations Engineer roles OR pitch your company on expanding this internally